 3. Reduced maintenance The system is a closed circuit system and employs Propylene Glycol loop to eliminate the possibility of freezing.
 Due to the inherent cleanliness of the closed circuit system, one of the additional benefits is the elimination of all heat exchanger maintenance.

 4. Eliminated City water and Well water usage

-"These guys are smart.
+"The guys at IMEC are smart.
 Their design solution was intelligent and effective, with brilliant simplicity."

 —Eric Dirats, President, Dirats:

 “The new high-efficiency system accomplishes Dirats Labs’ goals and much more.
 It was instantly apparent that IMEC had a level of experience and expertise that was far more sophisticated than typical process cooling contractors.
 These guys are smart.
 Their design solution was intelligent and effective, with brilliant simplicity.
 The quality of the installation exceeded expectations and IMEC worked in harmony with plant personnel.
 The heat generated by our large hydraulic pumps is now being captured and the air cooled chillers, which were dumping heat and noise to the area, were replaced with a centralized system with individual programmable temperature and pressure setpoints.
 The low noise level associated with the new cooling tower eliminated a constant source of aggravation.
 The power savings exceeded the amount predicted and a significant amount of water was conserved.
 This was truly a win-win.”